Takanu/Onyx-Blender/README.md

 VERTEX GROUP SELECT
 - A dropdown that appears when the vertex group option is selected, allowing the user to select what vertex group they want the origin point to snap to.

+PIE MENU
+A pie menu has been added since R3, which can be accessed both in Edit and Object Mode with the shortcut Shift+Alt+C.  This gives you access to all the functions of Onyx without having to reach for your toolshelf.

 PLANNED FEATURES